 See the stunning details of the Art Nouveau district

 After the ancient cobbled streets of the old town, the wooden buildings of the Moscow District comes the equally historic and unique Art Nouveau district.
 Riga is a city of sharp contrasts, a modern and booming capital with a more western feel than much of Eastern Europe but with well preserved historical feel.
-Elaborate, flamboyant and featuring a detailed and fancy aray of gargoyles and naked women, over a third of the buildings in Riga belong to this rich and beautiful style.
+Elaborate, flamboyant and featuring a detailed and fancy array of gargoyles and naked women, over a third of the buildings in Riga belong to this rich and beautiful style.
 A result of the financial boom of Latvia, the fashionability of this style at the time and the lifting of a ban of masonry buildings outside of the old town all collided to bring about the construction of these many stunning buildings.
+Many of which now serve as Museums, Educational institutions and, even Hotels.

 The beautiful Riga Town Hall square with the house of the Blackheads!